carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 ## Cuatro Ciénegas in MG-RAST

 Let's check the taxonomical distribution of our sample first.
-If you look at the MG-RAST charts, we can see that our Cuatro Cienegas sample is mostly bacteria.
+If you look at the MG-RAST charts, we can see that our Cuatro Ciénegas sample is mostly bacteria.

 <a href="{{ page.root }}/fig/md-02-mgm4913055.3_domain.png">
   <img src="{{ page.root }}/fig/md-02-mgm4913055.3_domain.png" alt="Domain" />